TaleLearnCode/loudotnet/code-of-conduct.md

 ## Reporting Violations

 If you experience or witness any behavior that violates this Code of Conduct, please report it to the organizers immediately.
-You can reach out to us via email@example.com or in person during the meetup.
+You can contact us via [chadgreen@chadgreen.com](mailto:chadgreen@chadgreen.com) or in person during the meetup.

 All reports will be taken seriously and investigated promptly.
 We are committed to maintaining a safe and welcoming environment for everyone in our community.